 It's ultra rich and filled with black trumpet flavor.
 It'll be good anywhere you'd have mashed potatoes, but especially with meat, preferably roasted.
-It doesn't include anywhere near the amount of butter real Robuchon potatoes call for, but it's rich enough for me.

 Use a ricer